Get your wooden ware protected with Hive Guard!

 Does the equipment have to be assembled?

-Can I dip metal parts like screened bottom boards and telescoping covers?
+Can I dip metal parts like screened bottoms or telescoping lids?

 Is there anything that can’t be dipped?